Media Guide

 Hurricanes

-Hurricanes can close the Airport to passenger flights.
+Hurricanes can close the Airport to commercial passenger flights.
 Because of the time required to secure equipment after the last flights leave, the Airport will close several hours before sustained winds reach 39 mph.
 The timing of the cessation of passenger flights is to ensure that work crews can perform necessary tasks to prepare the Airport for the storm and allow sufficient time for workers to drive home before conditions are unsafe for travel.

 Two other items that the public should know: